LISTEN TO THIS ARTICLE

 OpenAI's o1 made headlines for "thinking harder" during inference.
 But the real story isn't that a model can spend more tokens on reasoning: it's that we've been fundamentally underinvesting in the wrong phase of the AI lifecycle.
 A cluster of recent papers reveals something uncomfortable: the scaling laws that defined the last five years of AI development don't translate to inference time.
 Throwing more compute at a trained model doesn't follow the same predictable curves we see during pre-training.
 It gets weird, and it gets expensive in ways nobody anticipated.

-Time Series Foundation Models break scaling laws 78% of the time under standard sampling, according to research from Hua et al. The problem isn't the models.
+Time Series Foundation Models frequently fail to follow scaling laws under standard sampling, according to research from Hua et al. The problem isn't the models.
 It's that standard inference techniques produce degenerate solutions.
 When you sample outputs repeatedly without controlling for diversity, most models converge to the same answer quickly, wasting compute on redundant paths.
 This isn't a time series problem.
 It's an inference problem that shows up everywhere once you start looking.

 The Pre-Training Playbook Doesn't Work Here